-Scarisoara Ice Cave in the Apuseni Mountains houses the largest underground glacier in Europe and second largest in the world.
+Scarisoara Ice Cave is located in the Apuseni Natural Park of Romania, in the centre-west part of the country and houses the largest underground glacier in Europe and second largest in the world.
 It is considered a show cave and one of the natural wonders of Romania and because it houses an underground glacier it has also been described as a glacier cave.

 Radiocarbon dating indicated that the glaciers at Scarisoara are at least 10,500 years old, making them the oldest cave glaciers on Earth outside of the polar zones.